Stellar Wheel

 6

-Jupiter in Tchaikovsky's chart is sitting together with Chiron.
+Jupiter, in Tchaikovsky's chart, sits together with Chiron.
 The alignment of Jupiter and Chiron in trine creates a unique combination of spiritual energies.
 Although both planets are associated with spirituality, they operate differently.
 Jupiter's optimistic energy complements Chiron's tendency for pain and suffering as a way to find enlightenment.
 Tchaikovsky's life is a perfect example of this.
 Despite facing distressing circumstances, he found solace in his creations.

 7